NDevTK/chromiumwiki/extensions_api.md

 * **Host Access Requests:** The `permissions_api.cc` file requires a thorough security review focusing on input validation and authorization checks within the `PermissionsAddHostAccessRequestFunction` and `PermissionsRemoveHostAccessRequestFunction` functions.
 Ensure that these functions properly validate inputs, enforce authorization checks, and handle errors gracefully.

 * **Event Dispatching:** The `event_router.cc` file requires a thorough security review focusing on event handling, lazy listener management, and input validation.
 Address potential race conditions and injection attacks.
 Pay close attention to the event dispatching functions and the handling of lazy listeners.

-The `lazy_event_dispatch_util.cc` file, handling lazy event dispatching, requires a thorough security review, focusing on the handling of pending events and race conditions.
+* **Lazy Event Dispatching:** The `lazy_event_dispatch_util.cc` file, handling lazy event dispatching, requires a thorough security review, focusing on the handling of pending events and race conditions.
 Ensure that events are dispatched correctly and securely, even when background pages or service workers are not yet loaded.

 * **Extension Preferences:** The `extension_prefs.cc` file requires a thorough security review to ensure that preferences are handled securely and prevent vulnerabilities.
 Pay close attention to input validation and sanitization of preferences before they are stored or used.
 Ensure that there are no race conditions or other concurrency issues in the handling of preferences.

 * **Extension Registry:** The `extension_registry.cc` file requires a thorough security review to ensure that the extension registry is managed securely and prevents vulnerabilities.
 Pay close attention to the handling of extension state changes, especially race conditions or improper handling of extension loading and unloading.

+* **Native Messaging Host:** The `native_message_host.cc` file, handling communication with native messaging hosts, also requires a thorough security review, focusing on input validation, authorization, and error handling.

 * **API Surface Area Reduction:** The large surface area of the extensions API increases the potential attack surface.
 A careful review should identify and deprecate or remove unnecessary or insecure APIs.
 Prioritize APIs that handle sensitive data or have high potential for misuse.